vandrada/csb/chromoprocessor/README.md

 * `--verbose`: output additional information.

 # Examples
-The easiset way to create the file with the BAM files to process is with `ls` if you're gonna call `chromoprocessor` from the same directory where the BAM files are, or with `find` otherwise.
+The easiset way to create the file with the name of the BAM files to process is with `ls` if you're gonna call `chromoprocessor` from the same directory where the BAM files are, or with `find` otherwise, i.e `ls *.bam > to_process.txt`.
+Of course, the name of the file is completely arbitrary and can be anything.

 After the file is produced it's as simple as

     chromoprocessor to_process.txt mpileup2snp /home/You/VarScan.jar -v

-If you have the hardware and you would like the BAM files to be processed quicker, you can run
+If you have the hardware and you would like the BAM files to be processed quicker, you can run more jobs in parallel

     chromoprocessor to_process.txt mpileup2snp /home/You/VarScan.jar -v --n-region=6